akl-01/HNSWGraphs/README.md

 # Investigation of a HNSW graphs

 The implementations of [hnsw.py](./src/hnsw.py) and other pieces of codes were borrowed from the [repository](https://github.com/aponom84/navigable-graphs-python/tree/main).
-The connected com=mponents are fiund by using disjoint set.
+The connected components are found by using disjoint set.
 The used dataset could be downloaded by [link](https://research.yandex.com/blog/benchmarks-for-billion-scale-similarity-search#14h2).

 # Prerequisites
 > python3.12 is used